-Smith Hanley Associates’ Data Science and Analytics Recruiter, Rachel Pereira, sees three major data science trends solidifying in 2019 for her candidates and clients: Automation of Business Processes/Feature Engineering, the continuing increased utilization of Augmented Reality and Python, Python, Python.
+Smith Hanley Associates’ Data Science and Analytics Recruiter, Nancy Darian, sees three major data science trends solidifying in 2019 for her candidates and clients: Automation of Business Processes/Feature Engineering, the continuing increased utilization of Augmented Reality and Python, Python, Python.

 Increased management of raw data through automated processes is transforming the role of data science and is one of the most significant data science trends for 2019.
 As advanced technologies take over the routine processes of cleaning and processing data, the data scientist will have more time to explore complex business problems and do more innovation.
 Feature Engineering is the process of transforming raw data into features that better represent the underlying problem resulting in improved model accuracy.
 Feature Engineering is fundamental to the application of Machine Learning and is both difficult and expensive, but can be done more effectively when the data science team is not caught up in cleaning the data.

 Chatbots, virtual reality and augmented realty are revolutionizing product and service marketing.
 The Drum reports that AR can capture people’s attention for over 85 seconds, increase interaction rates by 20% and improve click-through rates to purchase by 33%.